Optimizing Levels Of This Nutrient Is The Ultimate Health Hack For Women

 - More energy, less exhaustion.
 Feeling an increase in energy is probably the most noticeable (and most common) benefit of maintaining optimal iron levels.
 For non-anemic women with low iron levels, iron supplementation has been shown to be effective in reducing unexplained fatigue, according to research studies.
 It's not a secret, either: One of the most well-known iron supplements is a plant-based liquid iron supplement called Ferritin+ —it has a 75-year history of helping women regain their energy and bounce back from feeling constantly exhausted.

 - A boost in work productivity.
-Numerous studies have indicated that low iron levels are correlated with having low productivity and poor cognition and focus.
+Numerous studies have indicated that low iron levels are correlated with having low productivity5 and poor cognition and focus.
 In the same way that raising iron levels can eliminate feelings of drawn-out exhaustion and tiredness, increased productivity and concentration may be a major perk.

 - Stronger muscles.
 Muscle weakness—loss in tone and elasticity—is often associated with low iron levels because muscles may not be getting enough oxygen to contract.
-Low iron levels are actually very common among female athletes, particularly women in endurance sports.
+Low iron levels are actually very common among female athletes6, particularly women in endurance sports.
 So, if you're running, swimming, or playing a sport regularly, this uptick in energy may benefit your athletic performance.

 How to start bumping up your iron levels.